Black the Ripper: Death

 On 6 April 2020, it was reported that West had died while on holiday in Montserrat.
 According to sources, he was found dead in the holiday home he was staying in.
 He was said to be 32 years old at the time of his death.
 The following day an autopsy was ordered by a coroner and the Royal Montserrat Police launched a full investigation into the cause of his death.
 On 7 July 2020, his family confirmed that the autopsy had shown that his death was due to a heart attack.
-The funeral for West took place on 25 September 2020, which stopped at Westerham Post Office for fans to pay their respects.
-He was buried at Edmonton Cemetery.

 Aftermath

 Longtime collaborators Chip, Lowkey and Ghetts were among those who paid tribute to West, as well as Novelist, Skepta, Krept, Lethal Bizzle, Michael Dapaah, Yungen, Nadia Rose, AJ Tracey and Ambush.
 Musician Jammer released a tribute single titled "Hope Dealers" in light of the death of West.
 The single was co-produced by Jammer and Skully with Jammer delivering downtempo lyrics.
 Chip released a tribute for Black the Ripper titled "0420" on 20 April 2020, a double entendre in light of the cannabis culture and the death anniversary of West.
 The song sampled Black the Ripper's single "Missing You".